 RHJ, which entered exclusive negotiations with Deutsche Bank in July last year, said Frankfurt-based BHF-Bank would complement Kleinwort Benson’s services in the U.K., the Channel Islands and Ireland.

-Fosun Group, AQTON SE, the investment vehicle of German entrepreneur Stefan Quandt, entities affiliated with Timothy C. Collins and investment funds managed or sub-advised by BlackRock Inc. (BLK) will help inject capital into Kleinwort Benson, RHJ said.
+Fosun Group, AQTON SE, the investment vehicle of German entrepreneur Stefan Quandt, entities affiliated with Timothy C. Collins and investment funds managed or sub-advised by BlackRock Inc. (BLK:US) will help inject capital into Kleinwort Benson, RHJ said.
 RHJ will retain a stake of about 60 percent of Kleinwort Benson, according to the Brussels-based company’s statement.

 Kleinwort Benson will acquire about 36 billion euros of assets under management in the deal, according to the statements.